Mike Hughes (daredevil): Flat-Earth rocket fundraising and launch

 In 2016, Hughes launched a failed fundraising attempt for a rocket that raised $310.
 After professing his belief in a flat Earth later that year, Hughes gained support within the flat-Earth community.
 His post-flat-Earth fundraising campaign made its $7,875 goal.
-He had said he intended to make multiple rocket journeys, culminating in a flight to outer space, where he believed he would be able to take a picture of the entire Earth as a flat disc.
-He said in November 2017 that the Bureau of Land Management (BLM) had given him verbal permission more than a year prior to launch his rocket, pending approval from the Federal Aviation Administration.
-However, a BLM spokesman said its local field office had no record of speaking to Hughes at the time.
-According to the BLM, after seeing some news articles about the planned launch, a BLM representative reached out to Hughes with concerns.
-The rocket launch was originally scheduled for the weekend of November 25, 2017; Hughes then rescheduled for December 2, 2017, blaming ongoing difficulties in obtaining permissions.
-Hughes moved his launch pad 4 mi so that he could take off and land on private property, but the BLM maintained he still needed to fill out permits.
-Hughes defiantly stated that the dispute would not stop him from flying: "I'm a daredevil.
+He stated that he intended to make multiple rocket journeys, culminating in a flight to outer space, where he believed he would be able to take a picture of the Earth as a flat disc.

+In November 2017, Hughes said that the Bureau of Land Management (BLM) had given him verbal permission to launch his rocket, pending approval from the Federal Aviation Administration.
+However, a BLM spokesman stated its local field office had no record of speaking to Hughes, and that the agency had reached out to him with concerns after seeing news reports.
+The rocket launch was postponed from November 25, 2017, to December 2, 2017, due to permit issues.
+Hughes moved his launch pad 4 mi to take off and land on private property, though the BLM maintained he still required permits.
+Hughes stated that the dispute would not stop him from flying: "I'm a daredevil.
 I'm not much for authority or rules."

-The untested initial rocket was intended to reach a speed of 500 mph; further rocket trips, which were to be launched from a balloon 20 mi up, were intended to reach above the atmosphere into outer space.
-Hughes acknowledged there were risks, telling the Associated Press: "It's scary as hell.
+The initial rocket was intended to reach a speed of 500 mph; further rocket trips, intended to launch from a balloon 20 mi up, were meant to achieve suborbital spaceflight.
+Hughes acknowledged the risks, telling the Associated Press: "It's scary as hell.
 But none of us are getting out of this world alive."
-A fundraising campaign to cover the costs of the delay raised around $100 of its $10,000 goal.
-On February 3, 2018, Hughes live-streamed another attempted launch, but the rocket steam release malfunctioned and the launch was aborted.

-A successful launch on March 24, 2018, resulted in his reaching a height of 1875 ft and a hard landing in the Mojave Desert.
-The steam-powered rocket launched at a sharp angle to avoid falling back to Earth on public land, and landed about 1500 ft away from the launch point.
-Hughes' team reported a maximum speed of 350 mph.
-Hughes reported no serious injury from the landing.
+Following a malfunction during a live-streamed attempt on February 3, 2018, Hughes completed a launch on March 24, 2018.
+He reached a height of 1875 ft and made a hard landing in the Mojave Desert.
+The rocket launched at a sharp angle to avoid landing on public land, and Hughes' team reported a maximum speed of 350 mph.
+Hughes reported no serious injuries.

 Planned 2019 launch

-Hughes planned to again launch himself in a rocket on August 10, 2019, but mechanical troubles postponed the launch.
-The following weekend, the launch was again postponed and Hughes was treated for heat exhaustion.
+Hughes planned to launch himself in a rocket again on August 10, 2019, but mechanical troubles and treatment for heat exhaustion postponed the event.